 Early in their marriage Susan and Scott* wanted to please both of their families when it came to how they spent time together over the holidays.
 Her mom wanted them to celebrate Thanksgiving with her.
 His mom celebrated Christmas on Christmas Eve, so her mom requested Christmas Day at her house.

-Despite some angst over changing things up, it worked fairly well until their first child came along.
-Then they realized that traveling late on Christmas Eve was not ideal.
-Once again, they found themselves stepping out and messing with tradition.
+Despite some angst over changing things up with family holiday traditions, it worked fairly well… until their first child came along.
+Then they realized traveling late on Christmas Eve might not be the best thing for their family.
+Once again, they wondered how to deal with tradition.

 Now Scott and Susan’s children are adults with jobs and lives of their own.
 Once again, Susan and Scott find themselves in a situation where what has worked in the past for holiday celebrations doesn’t seem to fit their current needs.
 While their parents still want time with them, Susan and Scott also want to celebrate with their own children.
 Except now, their grown kids only have the actual holiday off.